PazuCheung10/taskzen/README.md

 - **📱 Responsive**: Works on desktop, tablet, and mobile
 - **🎨 Modern UI**: Glass-morphism design with gradients and animations
 - **⚡ Performance**: Instant loading and smooth interactions
+- **🎯 Single Edit Mode**: Only one card can be edited at a time for better UX
+- **🔄 Smooth Animations**: Visual feedback with placeholders and drag overlays

 ## 🎯 How to Use